Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: EXPERIMENT

-To evaluate the efficiency of Reason4Rec, we compared its inference time and generation cost with those of reasoning-aware baselines (Rec-SAVER and EXP3RT).
-As shown in Table~\ref{tab:overhead-analysis}, despite dividing the reasoning process into three steps, Reason4Rec achieves comparable average inference time and generates a similar number of tokens as the baselines.
+To evaluate the inference efficiency of Reason4Rec, we compare its inference time and generation cost with other baselines with reasoning.
+As shown in Table~\ref{tab:overhead-analysis}, Reason4Rec achieves comparable average inference time and generates a similar number of tokens as Rec-SAVER and EXP3RT, while generating significantly fewer tokens than Deepseek-R1.
 Specifically, it requires approximately 6 seconds and generates an average of 148 tokens per prediction.
-This efficiency is primarily attributed to two factors: 1) the preference distillation step in Reason4Rec is preprocessed in advance, as discussed in Section~\ref{sec:step1}, leaving only the last two steps to be executed during inference; and 2) Reason4Rec only decodes a single token during the final step, as explained in Section~\ref{sec:feedback_prediction}.
+This efficiency is primarily attributed to two factors: 1) the Summarizer is preprocessed in advance, as discussed in Section~\ref{sec:step1}, leaving only the last two steps to be executed during inference; and 2) the Predictor only decodes a single token during the final step, as explained in Section~\ref{sec:feedback_prediction}.
 These designs effectively minimize computation costs.

-\subsubsection{\textbf{Case study}}
+\subsubsection{\textbf{Case Study}}

-We conduct a case study to examine whether the reasons generated by Reason4Rec better align with true user preferences, as reflected in the target item reviews.
-We compare the reasoning results of Reason4Rec with those of EXP3RT and Rec-SAVER.
-Figure~\ref{fig:case} illustrates an example.
-In this case, the target item review indicates that the user values the book for its practicality and helpfulness.
-Reason4Rec accurately identifies these features and aligns them with the user's preferences, as highlighted in green.
-In contrast, EXP3RT incorrectly attributes the user's preference to the storyline and characters.
-Rec-SAVER also fails to recognize both the item's key features and the user's actual preferences, despite predicting that the user would like the book.